In the guide

 - targeted consumer (where the practice is directed to a particular group of consumers)

-Schedule 1 to the CPRs introduces 31 practices that are always considered to be unfair and therefore are banned in all circumstances.
+Schedule 1 to the CPRs (see link in 'Key legislation' below) introduces 31 practices that are always considered to be unfair and therefore are prohibited in all circumstances.
 These include:

 False endorsements / authorisations